sfletche/crossword-builder/README.md

 ## Bugs
 * Highlight word needs to also highlight down (and up)
 * Auto-Advance needs to handle down direction
-* Entering text into a cell that already has text, appends instead of replaces

 ## Next Steps